Coarse Fish

 Where to catch barbel in the UK

-80 venues in our directory are confirmed to hold barbel.
-Top regions by venue count below — open any pond page for full details, species, and pricing.
+87 venues in our directory are confirmed to hold barbel.
+Find barbel fishing near you: top regions by venue count below, or open any venue page for details and pricing.

 South East England